-The Roman city of Pompeii has been on our bucket list for a while, along with places like the Forum and the Colosseum in Rome.
+The Roman city of Pompeii has been on our bucket list for a while.
 We visited in 2018 during our trip to Naples.
-In this post, however, we will also tell you how to visit the ancient city of Pompeii and Mount Vesuvius from Sorrento.
+In this post, we will tell you how to visit the ancient city of Pompeii and Mount Vesuvius from Sorrento.

 From our hotel, Rex Lifestyle Hotel, to the Napoli Centrale Station, it cost a fixed €18 in a taxi.
 Once you enter the station, you must follow the signs downstairs to the ‘Garibaldi’ line and the Circumvesuviana platform.
 The station clearly marks this with large blue signs.